goldener-data/gold-splitter-examples/image_classification_cifar10/README.md

 # CIFAR-10 Split Comparison Experiment

-This experiment compares the two data splitting strategies for training a Linear Probing on Dinov3 ViT-S on the CIFAR-10 dataset.
+This experiment compares the two data splitting strategies for training a ViT-S pretrained with DinoV3 on the CIFAR-10 dataset.

 ## Table of Contents